neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/NextcloudPi/Upgrade-to-PHP-8.2.md

 ```

+## Check the PHP version in Nextcloud
+Log into your Nextcloud with an admin account.
+If you have the `nextcloudpi.local` domain set up, you can click this link: [https://192.168.178.53/index.php/settings/admin/serverinfo](https://192.168.178.53/index.php/settings/admin/serverinfo).
+Otherwise, go into "Administration Settings" and scroll all the way down in the left sidebar to "System".

+Open the System section and scroll down to "PHP".
+It should confirm you're using PHP 8.2.

 ## Check the PHP default version
 By default, your NextCloudPi should now be using PHP 8.2.
 You can check this by running `php -v`.
 The output should look like this: